alex-davies/weather-station-test/README.md

 ##Caching

-At the moment caching is done entirely with output caches with a timeout of 5minutes.
-It assumed that weather will not change significantly within the 5minute period.
-Further improvements could include adding caching at the service level, this would prevent column sorting from being cache seperatly.
+At the moment caching is done entirely with output caches with a timeout of 5 minutes.
+It is assumed that weather will not change significantly within the 5 minute period.
+Further improvements could include adding caching at the service level, this would prevent column sorting from being cached seperatly.

 ##Tests

-Unit tests exist for the controller actions covering data mapping, sorting and error cases.
-Tests also exist for testing that the OpenWeatherMap proxy classes are requesting data from the service correctly, although these border on integration tests they are important for covering API calling and data serialization.
+Unit tests exist for the controller actions, these cover data mapping, sorting and error handling.

+Tests also exist for the OpenWeatherMap proxy classes to test that the request of data from the service is performed correctly, although these border on integration tests they are important for covering API calling and data serialization.

 ##Responsive User Interface